ceodoe/reblogme-local-queue/README.md

     ```
 1. Run the project with `node index.js`

 Whenever the project is run, it logs into your reblogme profile in a headless (invisible) browser, navigates to the queue, clicks "Publish" on the top entry in the queue, then exits.

+# Scheduling

+## Linux
 In order for this to happen on a schedule, add it to your crontab and set the schedule there:

 ```$ crontab -e```